The Dispute Resolution Review: USA - Delaware

 Delaware courts resolve many of the United States' highest-profile commercial and corporate disputes, which often involve foreign individuals or entities.
 Businesses and legal practitioners throughout the United States and abroad hold Delaware state and federal courts in high regard, based on the sophistication of the judges and the ability of the courts to move as quickly as necessary to grant meaningful relief.

 Delaware is the site of one federal district court, the US District Court for the District of Delaware.
 A disproportionate number of the patent cases in the United States are heard in the US District Court for the District of Delaware.
-Appeals from the US District Court are heard by the US Court of Appeals for the Third Circuit and, if warranted, by the US Supreme Court.
+Appeals from the US District Court for the District of Delaware are heard by the US Court of Appeals for the Third Circuit and, if warranted, by the US Supreme Court.
 There is also a US Bankruptcy Court in the District of Delaware.

-The Delaware state court system is a two-tier system, meaning that decisions of the state's trial courts – the Superior Court and the Court of Chancery – are appealed directly to the Delaware Supreme Court.
-In contrast, many of the states in the United States have an intermediate appellate court between the trial courts and the highest state court of appeal.
+The Delaware state court system is a two-tier system, meaning that decisions of the state's trial courts – the Court of Chancery and the Superior Court – are appealed directly to the Delaware Supreme Court.
+In contrast, many other states in the United States have an intermediate appellate court between the trial court and the highest state court of appeal.

-The Court of Chancery is a court of equity, conferred with statutory jurisdiction to hear and determine all matters and causes in equity.
-It also has jurisdiction to interpret, apply, enforce or determine the validity of corporate instruments and to hear actions relating to limited liability companies (LLCs) and partnerships, including limited partnerships.
-Seven judges – one chancellor and six vice chancellors – sit on the Court of Chancery.
+The Court of Chancery is a court of equity, conferred with statutory jurisdiction to hear and determine all matters and causes in equity.2 It also has jurisdiction to interpret, apply, enforce or determine the validity of corporate instruments3 and to hear actions relating to limited liability companies (LLCs)4 and partnerships,5 including limited partnerships.6 Seven judges – one chancellor and six vice chancellors – sit on the Court of Chancery.
 Two Masters in Chancery assist the chancellor and vice chancellors in adjudicating and managing disputes before the Court of Chancery.
 There are no juries in Court of Chancery proceedings, and the Court does not hear criminal cases.

 The year in review